rusty1s/dependent-select-boxes/README.md

 * `childOptionIsDependentOnParentOption(childOption, parentOption)`:
-Function that determines if the `childOption`should be displayed if `parentOption` is present.
+Function that determines if the `childOption`should be displayed if `parentOption` is selected.
 Default: `true` if the value of the parent option is a prefix of the value of the child option, else `false`.

 ```js